Morriar/nit/lib/nlp/README.docdown.md

 > [[doc: nlp::NLPServer]]

-The NLPServer provides a wrapper around the StanfordCoreNLPServer.
+The [[nlp::NLPServer]] provides a wrapper around the StanfordCoreNLPServer.

 See `https://stanfordnlp.github.io/CoreNLP/corenlp-server.html`.